DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java-cloud/java-cloud-openfeature.md

 ### Required Targeting Key

-For DevCycle SDK to work we require either a `targeting key` or `user_id` attribute to be set on the OpenFeature context.
+For the DevCycle SDK to work we require either a `targeting key` or `user_id` attribute to be set on the OpenFeature context.
 This value is used to identify the user as the `user_id` property for a `DevCycleUser` in DevCycle.

 ### Mapping Context Properties to DevCycleUser